j-richey/ounce-of-rust-design-doc/source/requirements/ttt-rules.rst

    that already contains a mark cannot be updated or altered.
 Traditionally, the second player uses the letter *O* as their mark.
 #.
 Turns alternate between the players until the game is over.
 #.
-The game ends in a win when one of the players gets three of there marks in
+The game ends in a win when one of the players gets three of their marks in
    a line.
 That is: they have three marks in a row, column, or diagonally.
    Examples of winning games are shown in :numref:`fig-example-wining-games`.